Outlook for 2016: middle-class woes, hopeful on wages, the fear factor

 Thomas Kochan has received funding from The Thomas Haas Foundation for his work on building a new social contract for the next generation workforce.
 He is also on the steering committee for the Employment Policy Research Network.

-Jay L. Zagorsky and Mechele Dickerson do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.
+Jay L. Zagorsky and Mechele Dickerson do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.

 The Ohio State University provides funding as a founding partner of The Conversation US.